phanrahan/magma/docs/when_internals.md

 that cause errors and leave the global context in a bad state.

 ### IR
+The core internal representation used by magma is the `WhenBuilder` primitive.
+Magma creates an instance of the builder for each `when` context, and uses the instance to track conditionally driven values, their condtional drivers, and their corresponding conditions.
+When a context is created, a condition port is added to the instance.
+When a new conditional wire is created, input and output ports are added to the builder to track the conditional driver and drivee.
+The builder also tracks default drivers, which are the drivers of conditionally driven values that were wired before entering the context.
+Internally the builder maintains a map from values to their ports for lookup.

+#### Elaborated DerivedRefs
+If a user elaborates a conditionally driven value, the internal logic maintains consistency by reusing the children of the corresponding builder ports (rather than adding new ports for the children).
+In order to do this, the internal logic must check if conditionally driven values are actually children of a previously conditionally driven value and reuse the parent port if necessary.

+#### Explicit Wiring of When Output
+In order to maintain consistency of having outputs map conditional information to a single value, if the user attempts to directly wire the output of a when builder instance (e.g. a driver retrieved using `.value` on a conditionally driven value), the conditional driver information is copied to a new outport port, rather than reusing the output driver.
+This maintains an invariant that all outputs correspond to one conditional drivee, which is assumed in other parts of the internal code.

 ### Backend

+#### Finalization Pass
+First, the compiler must run all passes that may change the representation of a circuit.
+This way, any changes to the circuit that might introduce changes to the when IR (e.g. adding new conditional drivers, creating new contexts) are finished before finalizing the when primitives.
+Then, the when primitives are finalized, which we note is at a different stage than standard builders.
+Uniquification should be run **after** when primitives are finalized, so that the unique structures are fully realized in the representation.
+During finalization, latch inference is run and default drivers are added for state.

+#### MLIR Codegen
+The MLIR codegeneration process aims to capture the structure of the original `when` contexts in the generated `sv` code.
+An `AlwaysComb` block is emitted to contain the `if` statements, and a nested `if`/`else` structure is emitted to reconstruct the `when` context chain.
+For each branch, the backend emits a `BPAssign` representing the conditional wire.
+For elaborated values that are assigned as single bulk target, the drivers are combined using a tree of create and concat operations (for slices).

 ## Code
 For various locations in the internal code, this document provides an overview of the